 That being said, expensive gaming laptops simply aren’t for everyone.
 So let’s get down to it — is a gaming laptop worth the cost?

 We’ll quickly walk you through all the best arguments for and against to reach the right answer and help you decide what to buy (or when to save your money for something else).

 Is A Gaming Laptop Actually Worth Buying?
 (Honest Answer)

-Simply put, yes, a gaming laptop is absolutely worth buying… for a specific kind of user.
-If you have the money to spend and prize portability over power or the ability to upgrade, then we can recommend a gaming laptop without hesitation.
+A gaming laptop is absolutely worth buying for a specific kind of user.
+If you have the money to spend and prize portability overpower or the ability to upgrade, then we can recommend a gaming laptop without hesitation.